Publish hosted imagery layers

 The following options are available:

-• Tiled Imagery Layer—Create a hosted tiled imagery layer, where analysis and rendering are done on the client machine, and imagery is processed as static tiles for faster rendering.
+• Tiled Imagery Layer—Create a hosted tiled imagery layer, where rendering is done on the client machine, and imagery is processed as static tiles for faster rendering.

-• Dynamic Imagery Layer—Create a hosted dynamic imagery layer, where analysis and rendering are done by the server machine, and image collections are supported.
+• Dynamic Imagery Layer—Create a hosted dynamic imagery layer, where rendering is done by the server machine, and image collections are supported.

 Note: